Alford Arms

 How the Alford Arms Fits the Wider British Picture

 It is useful to set the Alford Arms against a wider reference frame for British dining, not because the comparison is competitive but because it clarifies what kind of meal this is.
-At the leading end of the British dining spectrum sit multi-starred rooms: CORE by Clare Smyth, The Fat Duck in Bray, L'Enclume in Cartmel, and Moor Hall in Aughton, each operating in a register of formal ambition and refined price.
+At the top end of the British dining spectrum sit multi-starred rooms: CORE by Clare Smyth, The Fat Duck in Bray, L'Enclume in Cartmel, and Moor Hall in Aughton, each operating in a register of formal ambition and refined price.
 Further afield, Gidleigh Park in Chagford, Le Manoir aux Quat' Saisons in Great Milton, Midsummer House in Cambridge, Opheem in Birmingham, hide and fox in Saltwood, and Restaurant Andrew Fairlie in Auchterarder represent the kind of destination dining where the occasion is as much the point as the food.
 The Alford Arms is not trying to occupy any of those positions.
 Its Michelin Plate signals quality; its ££ pricing signals intent.
-The intent is to be a very good pub with a kitchen that takes its responsibilities seriously.
+The intent is to be a British gastropub with a kitchen that takes its responsibilities seriously.

 Planning a Visit